Houston Construction Accident Lawyers

 Report Shows Dangers of Construction Work

 Business has been booming in Texas, and corporations and citizens are flocking to the state to take advantage of the opportunities.
-The population growth has meant a boom for the construction industry too.
-New residential housing and business projects have made the demand for construction workers rise.
+The population growth has meant a boom for the construction industry, too.
+New residential housing and business projects have increased the demand for construction workers.

 Currently, over one million construction workers are working in Texas.
 While the growth has been good for local economies, it has also increased the number of injuries on construction sites.
-Construction work is some of the most dangerous work in the nation.
-Each day construction workers are faced with a number of hazards that could lead to severe injury or death if they are not following proper safety protocols.
+Construction work is one of the most dangerous jobs in the nation.
+Each day, construction workers are faced with many hazards that could lead to severe injury or death if they are not following proper safety protocols.

 A report released by the Workers Defense Project revealed just how dangerous construction work really is.
 Below are some alarming facts contained within the report: